2. Understanding Topology

 Right, now we have got the hang of lists and loops, it is time to put that knowledge to some good use.
 This week we are going have a look at two major GIS concepts: topology and geodesy.

-Ever since his election campaign, former US President Donald Trump talked a great deal about building an ‘impenetrable… southern border wall’ between the USA and Mexico.
+In his first election campaign (and then throughout his first term), US President Donald Trump talked a great deal about building an ‘impenetrable… southern border wall’ between the USA and Mexico.
 But exactly how long would this wall need to be?
 We are going to apply some topology and geodesy to find out…

 Filtering your data with geopandas